U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 A Communitization Agreement (CA) is established to provide for allocation of production from one well.
 Additional wells can be drilled within a CAs boundaries if it is determined that such wells would promote efficient development of oil and gas resources.

 A Federal Unit Agreement is established to provide for allocation of production form more than one well within a "Logical Unit Area."
-Proposals for having a Logical Unit Area established within the purview of the Milwaukee Field Office are submitted to Milwaukee, along with the reasons why it should be established.
+Proposals for having a Logical Unit Area established within the purview of the Northeastern States District are submitted to NSD, along with the reasons why it should be established.